BeniaminC/Open-ELO/README.md

 # Weighted Skill Adjuster

-Sometimes a domain is more heavily weighed by player skills.
+Sometimes the domain of a rating system is more weighted based on the best or worst players.
 The weighted skill adjuster adjusts the skill of the team by adjusting the skill of the player.

 > Can be used with the balancer to balance teams for the domain.